RobVanProd/Aero/COMPLETION_STATUS.md

 - Full MVP compiler with lexing, parsing, semantic analysis, IR generation, and code generation
 - Working CLI tools and comprehensive test suite

-**Phase 3: 60% COMPLETE** 🚧
+**Phase 3: 85% COMPLETE** ✅
 - ✅ Enhanced lexer, parser, and AST for all new language constructs
 - ✅ Function table system and advanced scope management
 - ✅ Complete semantic analysis for functions, control flow, I/O, and enhanced types
-- 🚧 IR generation for new features (next priority)
+- ✅ Full IR generation for functions, control flow, I/O, and enhanced expressions
-- 🚧 LLVM code generation for new features
+- ✅ Complete LLVM code generation with printf integration and all operations
+- ✅ Comprehensive test suite with all I/O, comparison, logical, and unary tests passing
-- 🚧 Enhanced error reporting with source locations
+- 🚧 Enhanced error reporting with source locations (remaining work)

 The compiler now has a robust semantic analysis foundation and is ready for the final implementation phases of IR and code generation to complete Phase 3.